legenduzo/helpers/README.md

 #### gv
 This is used to execute compilation commands.
-It executes `gcc` and includes multiple error checkecks for the c89 targets, then it executes `valgrind` to check for memory leaks, and then executes `betty` to check for clean code practices.
+It executes `gcc` and includes multiple error checks for the c89 target, then executes `valgrind` to check for memory leaks, and then executes `betty` to check for clean code practices.
 ###### Usage Syntax
 > gv `your_c_filename` `output_filename` `test_filename`